orcasgit/cordova-plugin-inappbrowser/README.md

-If you need to access any sites that use certificates which aren't normally trusted, such as self-signed certificates, you can force the InAppBrowser to trust them by saving the CA certificate (in DER format) to a file called `trusted-ca.der` in your `www` folder.
+If you need to access any sites that use certificates which aren't normally trusted, such as self-signed certificates, you can force the InAppBrowser to trust them by saving the CA certificate (in DER format) to a *.der file under a directory called `trusted-ca` within your `www` folder.
 The InAppBrowser will load the file and verify that all https URLs use a valid certificate (counting certificates issued by the CA you specified).

 ### Supported Platforms